Fono Balono (2010)

 Performed by You Nakai

-Seven or more groups of 50 to 60 helium balloons (assorted colors), each carrying a portable radio.
+:: Seven or more clusters of 50 to 60 helium balloons (assorted colors), each carrying a portable radio.

-The balloons are released right before the start of the exhibition, and should land near its closing time (bombarding onto other pieces in the exhibition in the mean time).
+:: All the balloons are released right before the start of the exhibition, and should land near its closing time (falling onto other pieces in the exhibition).

-The utterance of the narrator (along with any audible responses from the audience) is picked up by the wireless microphone, delayed for, (a) 20 minutes, and (b) 40 minutes, and sent respectively to each one of the large balloon groups (if more than two large groups, add necessary number of delay times).
+:: Whatever the narrator says along with whatever responses from the audience is picked up by the wireless microphone, delayed for (a) 20 minutes, and (b) 40 minutes, and sent respectively to each balloon group (if more than two groups, add necessary number of delay times).
 The narrator's description of some time past is thus played aloud on a floating PA system.

-The sound coming out of the radios is picked up again by the wireless microphone attached to another balloon in the same group, and transmitted to the same delay unit as the narrator's wireless microphone.
-As a result, a constant recycling phenomenon is enacted, whereby the initial sound is looped over a long period of time, gradually deteriorating its quality and filling the environment with noise.
+:: The sound coming out of one radio is picked up again by the wireless microphone attached to another balloon cluster in the same group, and sent to the same delay system connected to the narrator's microphone before being sent to another radio.
+As a result, a constant recycling phenomenon ensues, whereby the initial sound is looped over an extended period of time, gradually deteriorating its quality and filling the environment with noise.